alecmuffett/drafts-not-complete-not-tested-do-not-use/production-ubuntu-onion-server.md

 then: `ifconfig -a` - and you should see the four new network interfaces

-## Tor Finalisation
+## Tor Finalisation - **THE GRAND RENAMING**

-Make a backup of the hosts file: `cp /etc/hosts /etc/hosts,backup`
+First, make a backup of the hosts file: `cp /etc/hosts /etc/hosts,backup`

-Run this script:
+Then: run this script:

 ```sh
 for odir in /var/lib/tor/osite?/ ; do